seve-andre/vs-code-python-snippet/README.md

   <code>"files.eol": "\n"</code>
   </li>
 </ol>
 Thank you for reading this.
-If you want, you can give me a star.
+If you want, you can give me a star and a follow.
 You can find my profile
 <a href="https://github.com/seve-andre">here</a>